Raku/nqp/docs/ops.markdown

 Creates an asynchronous client socket and commences a connection operation.
-Upon connection, the queue will be passed an array consisting of the schedulee, a handle if the connection was successful (a type object if not) and an error string (empty string if no error).
+Upon connection, the queue will be passed an array consisting of the schedulee, a handle if the connection was successful (a type object if not) and an error string (some type object if no error).
 Returns an AsyncTask representing the connection attempt.

 ## asynclisten